giobel/giobel.github.io/_posts/2017-12-24-JavaNotes.md

 ## Cleanup: finalization and garbage collection

 - Java has the garbage collector to reclaim the memory of objects that are no longer used.
+- Simply letting go of an object once you are done with it is not always safe.
+- Java has the garbage collector to reclaim the memory of objects that are no longer used.
+Consider an unusual case:
+- your object allocates "special" memory without using new
+- the garbage collector knows only how to release memory allocated with new -> it won't know how to release the object's special memory
+To handle this case Java provides a method called finalize() that you can define for your class.
+When the garbage collector is ready to release the storage it will first call finalize() and only on the next garbage-ollection pass will it reclaim the object's memory.
+Put another way:
+1. Your objects might not get garbage-collected.
+2. Garbage collection is not destruction.
+If there is some activity that must be performed before you no longer need an object, you must perform that yourself.
+- Java has no destructur or similar concept -> you must create an ordinary method to perform this clanuo.
+3. Garbage collection is only about memory.
+- The sole reason of garbage collection is to recover memory that your program is no longer using.
+- finalize( ) is in place because of the possibility that you’ll do something C-like by allocating memory using a mechanism other than the normal one in Java.
+This can happen primarily through native methods, which are a way to call non-Java code from Java.
+- To clean up an object, the user of that object must call a cleanup method at the point the cleanup is desired.
+- In C++, all objects are destroyed.
+Or rather, all objects should be destroyed.
+- Java doesn’t allow you to create local objects—you must always use new.
+But in Java, there’s no “delete” to call to release the object since the garbage collector releases the storage for you.